New life plan: Live until I’m 90, so I can see the world make any progress at all

 Suspect 1 – The Ex-girlfriend: This is the most obvious, and she probably does bear the most responsibility.
 They had a truly toxic relationship, and he seemed to go off the deep end after she threatened him.
 She’s simply not a good person, and alcoholism makes everything worse.
 He was constantly talking about her in the end, and shared and reshared their private drama online.
 He was convinced that she was going to publicly embarrass him and ruin his reputation, and no doubt there were more horrifying psychologically-abusive fights behind the scenes that I can’t even imagine.
 Breakups can cause deep pain for anybody, and this was the worst I’d ever seen.
 Damaged beyond repair.
 It seems she was twisting the knife inside until the very end.

 Suspect 2 – Racism: This in fact overlaps with the previous.
-The previous year of Blacks Lives Matters protest took a heavy toll.
+The previous year of Black Lives Matters protest took a heavy toll.
 It was important to march and take this seriously, worthy of support, but unfortunately focusing on the injustices of the world had an effect on his mental health.
 I’m afraid that he became too dark, too negative and suspicious of the world, however rational he was to feel that way.
 I know he experienced things I don’t have to deal with, I just wish he didn’t.
 This outlook in the world peaked with the fear that his white ex would lash out and punish him—in obvious police brutality ways—I suppose he was just ready to give up at last.

 Suspect 3 – The Pandemic: I do consider him a casualty of COVID.
 Because many of the scars upon society weren’t just measured physical disease, but on the terrible psychic toll as well.
 It was an awful two years, as the world shut down and he retreated to living with his immediate family.
 It was real trauma.
 If only he could have moved and worked abroad, something he talked about often, and also could have gotten away from the depressing spiral of the ex-girlfriend relationship.
 Where I live mostly shut off from the world, but if I only tried harder to work it out.